biopragmatics/oquat/docs/unknowns/source/enm.md

 | PATOC:CJM     |        1 | [PATO:0001555](http://purl.obolibrary.org/obo/PATO_0001555)                                                                                                                                                                                                                                                          |
 | PATOC:UMH     |        1 | [PATO:0001940](http://purl.obolibrary.org/obo/PATO_0001940)                                                                                                                                                                                                                                                          |

-## `Wiikipedia` (2)
+## `Wiikipedia`

+There are 2 usages of `Wiikipedia` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Wiikipedia)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Wiikipedia).

 | curie                 |   usages | nodes                                                       |
 |-----------------------|----------|-------------------------------------------------------------|
 | Wiikipedia:Wasting    |        1 | [PATO:0001623](http://purl.obolibrary.org/obo/PATO_0001623) |
 | Wiikipedia:Wiikipedia |        1 | [PATO:0001780](http://purl.obolibrary.org/obo/PATO_0001780) |

-## `WordNet` (1)
+## `WordNet`

+There are 1 usages of `WordNet` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WordNet)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WordNet).

 | curie           |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |-----------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | WordNet:WordNet |        8 | [PATO:0000011](http://purl.obolibrary.org/obo/PATO_0000011), [PATO:0000117](http://purl.obolibrary.org/obo/PATO_0000117), [PATO:0000915](http://purl.obolibrary.org/obo/PATO_0000915), [PATO:0001019](http://purl.obolibrary.org/obo/PATO_0001019), [PATO:0001571](http://purl.obolibrary.org/obo/PATO_0001571), ... |

-## `edp` (1)
+## `edp`

+There are 1 usages of `edp` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20edp)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20edp).

 | curie   |   usages | nodes                                                                                                                                                                                 |
 |---------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | edp:edp |        3 | [PATO:0001536](http://purl.obolibrary.org/obo/PATO_0001536), [PATO:0001537](http://purl.obolibrary.org/obo/PATO_0001537), [PATO:0001538](http://purl.obolibrary.org/obo/PATO_0001538) |

-## `studyphysics` (1)
+## `studyphysics`

+There are 1 usages of `studyphysics` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20studyphysics)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20studyphysics).

 | curie                     |   usages | nodes                                                                                                                    |
 |---------------------------|----------|--------------------------------------------------------------------------------------------------------------------------|
 | studyphysics:studyphysics |        2 | [PATO:0001524](http://purl.obolibrary.org/obo/PATO_0001524), [PATO:0001526](http://purl.obolibrary.org/obo/PATO_0001526) |

-## `url` (1)
+## `url`

+There are 1 usages of `url` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20url)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20url).

 | curie                           |   usages | nodes                                                       |
 |---------------------------------|----------|-------------------------------------------------------------|
 | url:http://www.studyphysics.ca/ |        1 | [PATO:0001525](http://purl.obolibrary.org/obo/PATO_0001525) |

-## `OpenCyc` (2)
+## `OpenCyc`

+There are 2 usages of `OpenCyc` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OpenCyc)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OpenCyc).

 | curie                              |   usages | nodes                                                           |
 |------------------------------------|----------|-----------------------------------------------------------------|
 | OpenCyc:Mx4rwP3iWpwpEbGdrcN5Y29ycA |        1 | [UBERON:0000062](http://purl.obolibrary.org/obo/UBERON_0000062) |
 | OpenCyc:Mx4rwP3vyJwpEbGdrcN5Y29ycA |        1 | [UBERON:0002530](http://purl.obolibrary.org/obo/UBERON_0002530) |

-## `WikipediaCategory` (1)
+## `WikipediaCategory`

+There are 1 usages of `WikipediaCategory` in `enm`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WikipediaCategory)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WikipediaCategory).

 | curie                    |   usages | nodes                                                           |
 |--------------------------|----------|-----------------------------------------------------------------|